fideus-labs/ome-ngff-scientific-ai/README.md

 SPEAKER NOTES - After AI Example (1.5 minutes)

 The contrast:
-- "Now watch what happens with agentic AI..."
+- "Now watch what happens with our agentic AI future..."
 - Read the natural language request slowly
-- "That's it.
-That's all YOU do."

 AI does the work:
-- "The AI takes over:"
+- "The agent helps us:"
-- "Analyzes a sample to understand your data"
+- "Analyze a sample to understand your data"
-- "Picks optimal settings based on your constraints"
+- "Determine optimal settings based on your constraints"
 - "Generates AND RUNS the conversion"
 - "Tracks progress, handles errors"
 - "Gives you a summary when done"